-Your credit card billing statement will always contain your finance charge (if you have one), so there’s not necessarily a need to calculate it on your own.
+Whenever you carry a credit card balance beyond the grace period (if you have one), you'll be assessed interest in the form of a finance charge.
+Fortunately, your credit card billing statement will always contain your finance charge, when you're charged one, so there’s not necessarily a need to calculate it on your own.
 But, knowing how to do the calculation yourself can come in handy if you want to know what finance charge to expect on a certain credit card balance or you want to verify that your finance charge was billed correctly.

 Calculating Finance Charges the Simple Way

 The simplest way to calculate a finance charge is:

 For this example, we’ll say each billing cycle lasts a month (so there are 12 billing cycles in the year) and that you have a $500 credit card balance with an 18% APR.